eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Describe
 + Declarative programming (contrast: Imperative programming)
 	\cite{WikipediaContributors2017m} -- A programming paradigm that
-	specifies what computation/tasks should a computer program do, rather than how the computer program carries out these computation/tasks in order (i.e., control flow) (i.e., the order in which these computation/tasks are executed
+	specifies what computation/tasks should a computer program do (or program logic \cite{WikipediaContributors2017j}), rather than
-	\cite{WikipediaContributors2017l}.
+	how the computer program carries out these computation/tasks in order (i.e., control flow) (i.e., the order in which these computation/tasks are executed \cite{WikipediaContributors2017l}.
 	That is, declarative programming does not result in any side effects; or, declarative programming "is referentially
 	transparent" \cite{WikipediaContributors2017m}.